damianhakert/damianhakert.github.io/source/direction/index.md

 ## Your contributions

-GitLab's direction is determined by the code that is send by our [contributors](http://contributors.gitlab.com/).
+GitLab's direction is determined by the code that is sent by our [contributors](http://contributors.gitlab.com/).
 We continually merge code to be released in the next version.
 Contributing is the best way to get a feature you want included.
 In [our feedback forum](http://feedback.gitlab.com/forums/176466-general),